sonersci/interactive-tutorials/tutorials/learn-c.org/en/Arrays and Pointers.md

 >1 6 15 20 15 6 1

 Complete the skeleton code given below to store the numbers from the first three rows of Pascal's triangle in a two-dimensional &quot;array&quot; using dynamic memory allocation.
 Note that you must allocate exactly six memory slots to store those six numbers.
 No extra memory should be allocated.
 At the end of your program, free all the memory blocks used in this program.
+Bonus: Use &quot;row&quot; variable to expand the Pascal's Triangle(i.e row = 5 or row = 8) without hard coding the Triangle

 Tutorial Code